All Episodes

 What do you define as the best health care plan in the world?

-Well, the probably school teachers got a better plan than we do.
+Well, probably the school teachers got a better plan than we do.

-They pay very little.
+They pay very little, especially here in Michigan.

-Was thirty-five dollars a lot for a copay?
+Was $35 a lot for a copay?

 Well, no, not for me.